10 Great Hikes in the Linville Gorge Wilderness

 Ready to go all in?
 This loop is the crown jewel for experienced hikers.
 River crossings, steep climbs, waterfalls, and remote wilderness await on this epic journey.

-Little Table Rock Trail
+Little Table Rock Mountain Trail

 Tucked just south of the more popular Table Rock summit, this lesser-known trail offers a quieter climb and equally jaw-dropping views.
 The route ascends through classic Gorge terrain—rock gardens, rhododendron tunnels, and open cliffside vistas.
 On a clear day, you’ll catch expansive views of Linville Gorge, Hawksbill, and the Blue Ridge beyond.
 Bonus: you’re likely to have the summit all to yourself.